SamYu/The-Jedi-Archives/README.md

 A visual database of information from the Star Wars universe.
 All data is from [The Star Wars API](https://swapi.co/)

-Built with: JavaScript, React, Redux, chart.js, Material UI, axios
+- Built with JavaScript, React, Redux, chart.js, Material UI and axios.

+- Deployed on AWS S3 as a static site with Cloudfront as a CDN.

 ![Screenshot of App](https://i.imgur.com/5MLPpz6.png)